TNO/FieldOpt-WellIndexCalculator/README.md

 The WellIndexCalculator library and executable is part of the [FieldOpt project](https://github.com/PetroleumCyberneticsGroup/FieldOpt).

+This repository is not anymore used in the new FieldOpt repository!

 ## License
 The FieldOpt project, as a whole, is provided under the GNU General Public License Version 3.
 However, the code in this directory